 | Coastal development and pollution | Loss of nursery and feeding grounds, shifts in distribution | Coastal zoning, pollution controls, and protected estuaries | Improves habitat quality, may reduce nearshore encounters |

-| Small population size | Reduced genetic diversity and resilience (limited evidence for behavioural change) | Species recovery plans, captive research programs | Long-term ecosystem stability; minimal direct effect on encounters |
+| Small population size | Reduced genetic diversity and resilience; potential behavioural impacts are uncertain and not well studied | Species recovery plans, protected areas, and research programs | Long-term ecosystem stability; no clear direct effect on encounter risk |

 Recent Research, News, and Developments About Angel Sharks